sysml/blockmon/README.md

 ```

 Compositions also allow configuration of how many threads are in a thread pool,
-and how a threadpool is allocated to CPU cores; some examples are below:
+and how a threadpool is allocated to CPU cores.
+Some examples:

 ```xml
   <!-- scheduler lets OS decide how to schedule threads over the specified cores -->